 Chessington World of Adventures, Greater London

 Want to visit one of the best theme parks in the UK without venturing too far from London?
 Chessington World of Adventures is just under 20 miles away from the big city, so it’s perfect for a day trip from London.
 Sure, it’s often overshadowed by the more thrilling two parks mentioned above, and there may be more extreme choices for adrenaline seekers.
 But there’s certainly some fun areas to explore within its sprawling grounds, including a zoo, a pirate cove, and a Sea Life centre.
-Chessington park is a destination designed to serve all members of the family and all age groups.
+Chessington park is a destination designed to serve all members of the family.

 Highlights: The Gruffalo riverboat.
 Only parents of tiny tots will know just how much joy this can bring.